Gauravonthemixx/Predicting-London-Housing-Prices/README.md

 ###  ⚖️ Too few features ⚙️
+⚖️ Insufficient Features ⚙️

-My model was limited by the few number of features we could rely upon for modelling.
-Instinctively most people know that how they value a property will rely on many more factors than merely the number of rooms, the quality and size of those rooms plays a big part.
-If square footage could be calculated this would go a long way to improving the model.
-However in the UK this information does not appear to be readily available.
-On certain listings there are however blue prints included in image file format.
-It could certainly be interesting to attempt to use a program perhaps using optical character recognition to get the size of the property.
+The limitation of my model stemmed from the lack of available features for modeling.
+It's widely understood that property valuation relies on numerous factors beyond just the number of rooms; the quality and size of these rooms are significant contributors.
+While calculating square footage could enhance the model, this information isn't readily accessible in the UK.
+However, some listings include blueprints in image file format, which could be utilized.
+Exploring the use of optical character recognition to extract property size from these blueprints could be an interesting avenue to pursue.

-I also would like to add more granular detail about the properties and their areas from public sources such as crime statistics using the police API or calculate whether a property is North or South facing using coordinate data.
+Additionally, I aim to incorporate more detailed information about the properties and their surroundings from public sources, such as crime statistics obtained through the police API, or determining whether a property is North or South facing using coordinate data.

-### 📈 Does not take into account trends 📉
+📈 Lack of Trend Analysis 📉

-For this model I used a snapshot of prices with only those properties sold since 2021 and assumed this reflected a constant level in the market.
-In reality property prices change over time and I would like next to model my dataset using timeseries techniques (e.g. ARIMA) to see changes over time.
+This model relied on a static snapshot of prices, considering only properties sold since 2021, assuming a consistent market level.
+However, property prices fluctuate over time.
+Therefore, my next step is to apply time-series techniques, such as ARIMA, to model the dataset and capture temporal changes in property prices.

-### 🐭 Small Dataset 🔬
+🐭 Small Dataset 🔬

-The dataset used was relatively small at ~8000 properties.
-This was because only a few had actually been sold freehold.
-I am currently working to scrape all 3.5 million properties available on Zoopla which will take an estimated 3 weeks of continuous scraping.
-I intend to rerun my modelling then to see if this provides a greater predictive power.
+The dataset used for modeling was relatively small, comprising around 8000 properties, primarily due to the limited number sold freehold.
+Currently, I'm in the process of scraping data for all 3.5 million properties available on Zoopla, which is estimated to take three weeks of continuous scraping.
+Once this comprehensive dataset is acquired, I intend to re-run my modeling to assess if it improves predictive power.

-## ✉️ Contact 📭
-Thanks for taking the time to look at my project!

-If you found it interesting and would like to reach out, the best way to contact me is by [email](mailto:oscaromumford@gmail.com) or for professional enquiries via [LinkedIn](https://www.linkedin.com/in/oscar-mumford/).